d1618033/python-redfish-utility/docs/slate/source/includes/_ilorepositorycommands.md

 <p class="fake_header">Description</p>

-Command to add, remove, or delete maintenance windows from the iLO repository.
+Command to add or delete maintenance windows from the iLO repository.

 <p class="fake_header">Parameters</p>

+- **add TIME**

+To Add a maintenance window with a given time format

+Note: Time format is YEAR-MONTH-DAYTHOUR:MINUTE:SECOND

+- **delete NAME**

+To Delete a maintenance window.

 - **-h, --help**